 The versatile flow-gas proportional counter for surface Mössbauer spectroscopy [7] represent a synthesis of our experience in the development of flow-gas proportional detectors for surface studies.
 The main improvements obtained by new design are: the height of the detection volume can be changed in large limits from 1 to 38 mm, the detection volume can be choose symmetrical or not in respect with anode plan, the anode changing is easily and different anode configuration can be used.
 By changing the volume detection and flow gas it is possible to make measurements by electron, X-ray detection or gamma-ray detection.
 The diagram of this detector is present in figure 1.
-After our knowledge, for the first time, was realized the detectors were inserted into a Mössbauer spectrometer.
+After our knowledge, for the first time, was realized the detection of low energy X-ray for 119Sn and obtained a Mössbauer spectrum.
+The detectors were inserted into a Mössbauer spectrometer.
 For conversion electron detection a 94% He + 6% CH4 or 99% He + 1% C4H10 mixtures was used and for X-ray a 90% Ar + 10% CH4 mixture.
 The gas flow rate can be set in the range of 50 - 1000 cm3/hour by a flowmeter working at a pressure of about 0.1 MPa.

 Fig. 1.
-The cross section of the versatile flow-gas proportional counter, 1 and 2 main parts of the counter, 3 input piece, 4 sample holder, 5 teflon insulator, 6 anodic ring, 7 sample, 8 collimator, 9 gas connection, 10 high voltage connector, 11 mylar windows, 12 tightness piece, S Mössbauer source.
+The cross section of the versatile flow-gas proportional counter, I and 2 main parts of the counter, 3 input piece, 4 sample holder, 5 teflon insulator, 6 anodic ring, 7 sample, 8 collimator, 9 gas connection, 10 high voltage connector, 11 mylar windows, 12 tightness piece, S Mössbauer source.